zykadelic/jquery-livesearch/README.md

-jquery-autocomplete
+jQuery.liveSearch.js
 ===================

+[DISCLAIMER] This plugin is still under development.
+Full release coming soon.

-A jQuery plugin to provide autocomplete functionality to your applications
+A jQuery plugin to provide you with good-looking live search functionality for your applications.